Local-Connectivity-Lab/netbot/README.md

 * DONE Get compose.yaml in place
 * DONE Test full deploy on azure
 * DONE Update docs to match
-* Get simple redmine calls in place.
+* DONE Get simple redmine calls in place.

 Dockerfile and compose.yaml in place and working.